nhsconnect/FHIR-CDS/pages/explore/api_service_definition.md

 The EMS will typically use the ServiceDefinition.useContext to filter available ServiceDefinitions in the [Select ServiceDefinition](api_get_service_definition.html) interaction.

 The following json code block shows how to define the useContext in a ServiceDefinition.
+Note that useContext can only use key value pairs.

 ```
 "useContext": [